-The observed negative correlation between the year of the take-off and the average savings rate might also have a relatively straightforward explanation.
-It has long been known that the average propensity to save tends to increase in the process of industrialization.
+process of industrialization.
 Indeed, Lewis (1954, p.
 155) viewed this fact as the central problem of development economics to explain.
 In more recent work Laitner (2000) provides a theory, according to which gradual structural change during the take-off shifts savings from largely consisting of capital gains on land holdings to savings in the form of physical capital; during development (NIPA) savings therefore increase.
-Since the fertility transition is the critical watershed beyond which the growth process takes off, according to unified growth theory, one would expect the savings rate to be higher in places farther away from the transition (i.e., where the YFD is a "low" number), ceteris paribus.18 This mechanism can therefore account for a negative correlation between the year of the fertility decline, and the average savings rate 1960-2000.19 Taken together, the year of the fertility transition should reduce (in absolute value) both the coefficient on log(s) and log($n + \delta + g$), leading to a lower estimate for α .
+Since the fertility transition is the critical watershed beyond which the growth process takes off, according to unified growth theory, one would expect the savings rate to be higher in places farther away from the transition (i.e., where the YFD is a "low" number), ceteris paribus.17 This mechanism can therefore account for a negative correlation between the year of the fertility decline, and the average savings rate 1960-2000.18 Taken together, the year of the fertility transition should reduce (in absolute value) both the coefficient on log (s) and log $(n + \delta + g)$, leading to a lower estimate for α .

-The baseline results leave some clue as to the relative importance of the timing of the takeoff and the forces emphasized by neoclassical growth theory (cf. the discussion in Section 2), in accounting for cross-country inequality in labor productivity.
+The baseline results provide a sense of the relative importance of the timing of the take-off and the forces emphasized by neoclassical growth theory (cf. the discussion in Section 2), in accounting for cross-country inequality in labor productivity.
 In order to compare the estimate for YFD and the "Solow term" on an equal footing one can calculate the standardized regressions coefficients, which then reflect the impact from the two controls on GDP per worker in 2000, if either variable is changed by one standard deviation.
-Accordingly, conditional on regional fixed effects the standardized regression coefficient associated with the "neoclassical term" is 0.31, whereas it is 0.46 for YFD in the non-oil sample; the corresponding numbers for the sample that excludes small countries as well are 0.28 and 0.45.
-Taken at face value these findings suggests that the forces emphasized by unified growth theory are somewhat more powerful than those traditionally emphasized by neoclassical growth theory in explaining GDP per worker in 2000.
+Accordingly, conditional on regional fixed effects the standardized regression coefficient associated with the "neoclassical term" is 0.31, whereas it is 0.46 for YFD in the non-oil sample; the corresponding numbers for the sample that exclude small countries as well are 0.28 and 0.45.
+Taken at face value these findings suggest that the forces emphasized by unified growth theory are somewhat more powerful than those traditionally emphasized by neoclassical growth theory in explaining GDP per worker in 2000.

 3.3.
-The History Augmented Solow Model: Robustness of Baseline Results.
+The history augmented Solow model: robustness of baseline results

 3.3.1.
-Alternative Measures of the "Take-off".
+Alternative measures of the "take-off"

 Table 3 explores whether our results are sensitive to the choice of indicator for the "year of the take-off".
 The first check consists in employing an alternative indicator for the year of the onset of the fertility decline due to Caldwell and Caldwell (2001) (C&C).
-As seen from Figure 2 there are instances where the two measures give rise to widely different transition years.
+As seen from Fig. 2 there are instances where the two measures give rise to widely different transition years.
 The extreme example is France for which C&C suggest the year 1800, whereas Reher estimates the onset of the decline to take place around 1900.
 But overall the difference between the two measures is actually not all that large: On average the fertility transition occurs only 3.5 years (median: 2.5 years) later according to C&C's estimates compared to those from Reher.